Sergio Martínez (boxer): Martínez vs. Cotto

 After a series of setbacks including further surgeries on his knees, Martínez fought again over a year after the Murray fight, losing his WBC, The Ring and lineal middleweight titles to three-division former world champion Miguel Cotto on 7 June 2014, at Madison Square Garden in New York City.
 It was evident straight away that Martinez's legs were not there, even with knee braces on and clearly visible, Cotto knocked Martínez down three times in the first round.
 After the first round however, he began to make the fight competitive with Cotto.
 He continued to fight back until round nine when Martínez went down once again.
 Following the ninth round, trainer Pablo Sarmiento decided to call off the fight prior to the tenth round while still in the corner, against the urging of Martínez.
 According to reports, Sarmiento told Martínez "Champion, your knees are not responding.
 Sergio, look at me ...
 I'm gonna stop this one.
 Sergio, you are the best for me.
 You'll always be the best champion, Sergio."

 Following the bout, Martínez stated that he wanted to continue his boxing career, and expressed his desire to fight against Manny Pacquiao and Floyd Mayweather Jr. However, on 13 June 2015, Martínez announced his retirement from boxing at the age of 40, stating that both aging and knee injuries were the causes for his decision.
-Since 2020, Martinez has had a succession of comeback fights and is currently ranked in the top 10 at age 47.
+Since 2020, Martinez has had a succession of comeback fights and was ranked in the top 10 when aged 47.